Jahia/jcontent/README.md

 The main route contains the site key and the language of the content as well as the mode in which we are (pages, search, apps) which is parsed in `JContent.redux.js`.
 The routing is done in the `ContentRoute` component.

+### Extension points

+jContent exposes registry targets other modules can contribute buttons to, without importing anything from jContent itself.
+They are documented in [EXTENSION-POINTS.md](EXTENSION-POINTS.md).

 ## Open-Source

 This is an Open-Source module, you can find more details about Open-Source @ Jahia [in this repository](https://github.com/Jahia/open-source).